data3rr0r/jetson-jessicar/README.md

 git clone https://github.com/zeta0707/darknet_ros_custom.git
 cp -rf darknet_ros_custom/* darknet_ros/
 ```
 This will modify yolov4 to yolov4-tiny, and apply config and weights for custom datasets.
+Pre-trained model is already included.
 Now we have packages ready. build with 'cma' command.
 # Yolov4 tiny with my custom traffic sign
 We will use 2 terminals.
 The car will do some operation (move/stop/turn right/turn left/etc..) based on camera input.
 I used pretrained dataset, but it can be created also.